palestine-will-live/eci/README.md

 # Suspend for Palestine ECI

-This repository serves as a public draft of the "**Suspension of EU-Israel Association Agreement until Palestinian Rights Recognition and International Law Compliance**" [European Citizens' Initiative](https://citizens-initiative.europa.eu/) (ECI).
+This repository serves as a public draft of the "**Suspension of EU-Israel Association Agreement until International Law Compliance**" [European Citizens' Initiative](https://citizens-initiative.europa.eu/) (ECI).

 An ECI enables at least one million EU citizens from at least seven different EU member states to invite the [European Commission](https://commission.europa.eu/) to propose legislation on matters where the EU has competence to legislate.

-This **"Suspend for Palestine"** ECI calls for temporary suspension of the [Euro-Mediterranean Association Agreement with Israel](https://eeas.europa.eu/archives/delegations/israel/documents/eu_israel/asso_agree_en.pdf) based on non-compliance with Article 2's human rights requirements.
-The ECI is currently under collaborative development.
+This ECI calls for temporary suspension of the [Euro-Mediterranean Association Agreement with Israel](https://eeas.europa.eu/archives/delegations/israel/documents/eu_israel/asso_agree_en.pdf) based on material breach of Article 2's essential elements provision requiring respect for human rights.

 ## Key Documents